How the Jot Script 2 Evernote Edition stylus works with Penultimate

 Jot Script doesn't appear to be functioning at all, why?

-Is there any way for me to switch between my Jot Script stylus and my finger when writing?
+Is there a way to switch between writing with my Jot Script 2 stylus and writing with my finger?

 How do I turn the stylus off?

 You don't need to turn off the stylus.
 It automatically shuts itself off after two minutes of idle time.
 Because the stylus only turns on when it is being used, battery life is conserved.

 What is the battery life for the Jot Script 2?

 You can write continuously for up to 20 hours on a fully charged stylus.

 How do I charge the Jot Script 2?

 Plug the magnetic charging doc into a USB port.
 The green sync indicator light lets you know that your digital pen is being charged